mikky69/RotaFi/readme.md

 ## What is RotaFi?

 RotaFi brings the trusted community savings model known as **Ajo**, **Esusu**, and **Chit Funds** on-chain.
-Groups of participants commit to regular contributions in **USDC, DOT, or any ERC20 token**, managed entirely by smart contracts—no middleman, no trust required.
+Groups of participants commit to regular contributions in **USDC, DOT, or any ERC20 token**, managed entirely by smart contracts no middleman, no trust required.
 Each cycle, one member receives the full pot, rotating until everyone has been paid out.

 **Now featuring Multi-Token Support and Automatic Payouts.**